hrotkogabor/manjaro-btrfs/README.md

 ## rollback to a previous state

-If you want to go back to a previous state of the system, you must reboot, and select the a snapshot from the grub menu (under 'Select snapshot') to boot into.
-After you login, a windows will warn you, that this is a read only snapshot.
+If you want to go back to a previous state of the system, you must reboot, and select the snapshot from the grub menu (under 'Select snapshot') to boot into.
+After you login, a window will warn you, that this is a read only snapshot.
 It also give you the command to do the rollback.
-After you are sure that you want to rollback to that state, you should run: *sudo btrfs_snapper_do_rollback.sh*
+After you are sure that you want to rollback to that state, you should run: *sudo btrfs_snapper_do_rollback.sh* from the terminal, as this script is installed on the system already.

 ![read only check, rollback command help](images/readonly-check.png)